rbb3000/flowstate/README.md

 Click the Coffee Icon in the Status Bar after installing the Extension to start.

 This extension helps you to get into / and stay in the flow state while coding.
 Start your session by setting a goal 🏅 and a timer ⏱️ for it.
-The extension will display your goal 🏅 and timer ⏱️ in the statusbar and set you to Do Not Disturb 🙅‍♂️ on Slack (further integrations coming).
+The extension will set you to Do Not Disturb 🙅‍♂️ on Slack for the set time (further integrations coming).

 What helps you get into the flow or stay in it?
 Mention it in the comment section.